 Computers & Wi-Fi

 All library locations offer free public computers with Internet access as well as wireless (Wi-Fi); for at-home use, we also offer Internet to Go.
-Users agree to abide by the library’s Internet Use policy.
-You can request a copy of the policy from library staff.
+Users agree to abide by the library’s Computer Workstation and Internet Use policies.
+You can request a copy of these policies from library staff.

 - Use your library card to log on to/reserve a computer; Not eligible for a card?
 A guest pass will be issued with photo ID.

 - Use of the public computers is limited to 120 minutes a day.

 - Library software includes Microsoft Office 2013.

 - Patrons may not use their own hardware or software on library computer workstations.

 - Printing (black and white only) costs 15 cents/page — cash only